wyunhao/ObliviousMessageRetrival/README.md

 current applications such as privacy-preserving cryptocurrencies.

 ## License
-The libsnark library is developed by [Zeyu Liu](https://zeyuthomasliu.github.io/) and [Eran Tromer](https://www.tau.ac.il/~tromer/) is released under the MIT License (see the LICENSE file).
+The OMR library is developed by [Zeyu Liu](https://zeyuthomasliu.github.io/) and [Eran Tromer](https://www.tau.ac.il/~tromer/) is released under the MIT License (see the LICENSE file).

 ## Overview